LelandSindt/hydrator/README.md

 ## server_name

-for every instance of `serer_name` found in /etc/nginx/conf.d/*.conf hydrator will call `dehydrated --domain your.domain.com`
+for every instance of `server_name` found in /etc/nginx/conf.d/*.conf hydrator will call `dehydrated --domain your.domain.com`

 ## domains.txt